 Wet hairs are several time more delicate and flimsy than dry hairs.
 So, always handle wet hair very carefully.
-Heat from blow drying has been found to be the biggest culprit behind frizzy, fragile hair.
-Researchers have warned that heat from blow dryers is extremely damaging for human hair, cautioning that frequent blow drying makes hair susceptible to breakage.
+The heat from blow-drying has been found to be the biggest culprit behind frizzy, fragile hair.
+Researchers have warned that heat from blow dryers is extremely damaging for human hair, cautioning that frequent blow-drying makes hair susceptible to breakage.
 Therefore, it is highly recommended to let your hair air dry.
 And even when necessary, hold the blow dryer away from your hair.
-Also avoid rubbing or brushing wet hair vigorously.
+Also, avoid rubbing or brushing wet hair vigorously.
 In fact, avoid brushing your hair while they are wet.

 Take Biotin Supplements: